 Teacher Re-certificationCourses in the College of Education and Human Services can also be applied to recertification.
 FL DOE requires six (6) semester hours of college credit to include at least one (1) semester hour in teaching students with disabilities (SWD) must be earned during each renewal period to renew your certificate..
 See information below for retaining all subjects on your certificate.

 The following topics are appropriate for renewing your Professional Certificate.

 For more information on Florida Teacher Certification visit the FL DOE Educator Certification Page.

-For online registration for the Florida Teacher Certification Exam (FTCE) and the Florida Educational Leadership Exam (FELE) please go to www.fl.nesinc.com.
+For online registration for both the FTCE and the FELE please go to: www.fl.nesinc.com

 Copyright © 2017 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000